felleslosninger/eidas-idporten-proxy/README.md

 # eidas-idporten-proxy

 Eidas-idporten-proxy as specific proxy for service for Norway from ID-porten.
 Cache for LightProtocol requests and responses.
-Must match names that the eu-eidas-proxy uses.
+Must match names that the eidas-proxy uses.

 ## Configuration